vxnuaj/awesome-neural-networks/02-neural-networks/README.md

 $\frac{L(\hat{Y}, Y)}{\theta_1} = (\frac{L(\hat{Y}, Y)}{∂A_2})(\frac{∂A_2}{∂Z_2})(\frac{∂Z_2}{∂A_1})(\frac{∂A_1}{∂Z_1})(\frac{∂Z_1}{∂\theta_1})$
 </div>

-This might seem complicated at first, but can all be dumbed down into simpler derivations.
+This might sespan complicated at first, but can all be dumbed down into simpler derivations.

 When computing, $\frac{L(\hat{Y}, Y)}{\theta_2} = (\frac{L(\hat{Y}, Y)}{∂A_2})(\frac{∂A_2}{∂Z_2})(\frac{∂Z_2}{∂\theta_2})$, we'd need to find $\frac{∂L(\hat{Y},{Y})}{∂Z_2}$ prior.